 There are affiliate links in this post.
 If you use these links, I may earn a commission- please read my full disclosure policy.

-Eventually my mom started using Cool Whip more instead of real whipped cream, but I always had an affinity for the real thing.
-And then once I was a homemaker myself, I started becoming a bit more health conscious and realized that the list of ingredients in Cool Whip wasn’t exactly pretty.
-But it was usually a lot cheaper than real whipped cream, so our tight budget usually won the decision and I usually relied on the bought fake stuff.
+Once I was a homemaker myself, I started becoming a bit more health conscious and realized that the list of ingredients in Cool Whip wasn’t exactly pretty.
+But since it was usually a lot cheaper than real whipped cream, our tight budget usually won the decision and most times I relied on the bought fake stuff.

 Homemade Whipped Cream